VladiSavova/vladisavova.github.io/README.md

 # vladisavova.github.io
-This is My project written on Jekyll for Css-advenced SoftUni course.
+This is My project written on Jekyll for CSS-ADVANCED SoftUni course.

 # Project Assignment for the [CSS Advanced Course @ SoftUni](https://softuni.bg/trainings/2427/css-advanced-july-2019)